MY NATURAL APPROACH TO LIVING AND THRIVING WITH MCAS

 - I have used Spiritual and Energetic Healing Methods for the last decade.
 These allow me to clear energy and come back to a state of calm homeostasis to the best of my ability without having to use medications.
 Because I'm also an empath, I need to use these in order to be healthy and feel good.
 I share all of them in my book, The Foundations System.

 I wholeheartedly encourage anyone who experiences or who has a child with autism, autoimmune conditions, allergies, asthma, chronic fatigue, and/or health problems that doctors can’t seem to find an way to diagnose or effectively treat to look into learning about MCAS.
 My daily protocol that I've written above is my foundation for being able to live a healthy life.
 Yes, it takes a lot of diligence and work, but it allows me to live as a highly sensitive person without taking toxic medications and experiencing so much suffering.
-I’ve included links in this article, and listed more links to learn and research about MCAS on the RESOURCES page.
+I’ve included links in this article, and listed more links to learn and research about MCAS here.
 I will keep researching and experimenting.
 Remember to always persevere, because the answers and solutions that you need can show up when and where you least expect them.